Company rule in India: Railways

 The first inter-city railway service in England, the Stockton and Darlington Railway, had been established in 1825; in the following decade other inter-city railways were rapidly constructed between cities in England.
-In 1845, the Court of Directors of the East India Company, forwarded to the Governor-General of India, Lord Dalhousie, a number of applications they had received from private contractors in England for the construction of a wide-ranging railway network in India, and requested a feasibility report.
+In 1845, the Court of Directors of the East India Company forwarded to the Governor-General of India, Lord Dalhousie, several applications they had received from private contractors in England for the construction of a wide-ranging railway network in India, and requested a feasibility report.
 They added that, in their view, the enterprise would be profitable only if large sums of money could be raised for the construction.
 The Court was concerned that in addition to the usual difficulties encountered in the construction of this new form of transportation, India might present some unique problems, among which they counted floods, tropical storms in coastal areas, damage by "insects and luxuriant tropical vegetation", and the difficulty of finding qualified technicians at a reasonable cost.
 It was suggested, therefore, that three experimental lines be constructed and their performance evaluated.

 Contracts were awarded in 1849 to the East Indian Railway Company to construct a 120-mile railway from Howrah-Calcutta to Raniganj; to the Great Indian Peninsular Railway Company for a service from Bombay to Kalyan, thirty miles away; and to the Madras Railway Company for a line from Madras city to Arkonam, a distance of some thirty nine miles.
-Although construction began first, in 1849, on the East Indian Railways line, with an outlay of £1 million, it was the first-leg of the Bombay-Kalyan line—a 21-mile stretch from Bombay to Thane—that, in 1853, was the first to be completed (see picture below).
+Although construction began first, in 1849, on the East Indian Railways line, with an outlay of £1 million, it was the first leg of the Bombay-Kalyan line—a 21-mile stretch from Bombay to Thane—that, in 1853, was the first to be completed (see picture below).

 Map of the completed and planned railway lines in India in 1871, thirteen years after the end of Company rule.